danielsgriffin/qrs/README.md

 _N.b.
 I'm not sure yet how to change the "default" engine randomly w/o the burden of a popup telling you that it has been changed._

+The search opening in a new tab is not my normal process.
+I would prefer, I think, to run in the current tab.
+TODO

+_Remember: Get to the address bar by hitting Cmd+L (Mac) / Ctrl+L (Windows)._

 # citations

 Credit to: